This page contains links to our partners. RBD may be compensated when a link is clicked. Read disclosures.

 Both are passively managed index ETFs popular with passive investors looking to match market returns.

 The funds are excellent for dollar-cost averaging and compounding interest.
-Use a broker like M1 Finance to optimize the compounding effect by automating dividend reinvestment.

 Index ETFs track market indexes, such as the Dow Jones Industrial Average or the Russell 2000.